Ice cube: Crushed ice

-Crushed ice is the term for ice cubes that are crushed or sheared into irregularly-shaped flakes to provide an aesthetic effect to some cocktails.
-Crushed ice is also used when faster cooling is desired, since the rate of cooling is governed by the number and average radius of the ice particles.
+Crushed ice is the term for ice cubes that are crushed or sheared into irregularly shaped flakes to provide an aesthetic effect to some cocktails.
+Crushed ice is also used when faster cooling is desired since the number and average radius of the ice particles govern the cooling rate.
 Ice is often also crushed to form slushies, which can be both alcoholic and non-alcoholic.
-Crushed ice melts more quickly than solid ice: it has a greater surface area, so heat transfer is faster compared to solid ice.
+Crushed ice melts faster than solid ice: it has a greater surface area, so heat transfer is faster than solid ice.

+Ice chips are small pieces of ice, which can be obtained by crushing cubes.
+They are often recommended before surgery or an invasive medical procedure.
+They may help to prevent oral mucositis or mouth sores associated with high-dose chemotherapy.

+Alternatives

+An alternative to ice cubes for whiskey on the rocks are so-called whiskey rocks or stones.
+These are used to chill a drink without diluting it.